#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing you should know when planting spring flowers, veggies, and other seeds is your planting zone.
+The first thing you should know when planting spring flowers, vegetables, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA growing zone map and learn when to plant seeds.
+Find your zone on the USDA zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

-The southernmost part of California is primarily in Zones 9 and 10, with small areas of 6–8 sprinkled in near Palm Springs and San Bernadino.
-A temperate Mediterranean climate on the coast means there's usually gorgeous gardening weather.
+The southernmost part of California is primarily in Zones 9 and 10, with small areas of 6–8 sprinkled in near San Bernadino and Palm Springs.
+A temperate Mediterranean climate on the coast means it’s usually gorgeous gardening weather and excellent for growing.
 Areas in the mountains and desert are more challenging to grow vegetables in, but indoor gardening is an excellent workaround.

 Start Seeds Indoors